 Codename: Panzers, Phase One

 Release Date: 9/30/2004

 The Codename: Panzers series seemed to hit the sweet spot for WWII RTS gamers back in the day.
-It had excellent presentation, well built maps, and a lengthy and challenging campaign.
-It was highly anticipated back in the day and was what Company of Heroes is now, same kind of exposure.
+It had an excellent presentation, well-built maps, and a lengthy and challenging campaign.
+It was highly anticipated back in the day and was what Company of Heroes is now, the same kind of exposure.
 If you are itching for a good WWII RTS game I would start with this.

 Release Date: 12/7/2004

 D-Day was just another WWII strategy game that was uninspired.
 The game had the usual problems, boring missions, bad pathfinding, dumb AI, and was just really generic.
 It did have some good interviews with war vets, but that’s about it.